 About Fountains Abbey

-It was royal intervention that finally ended the life of Fountains Abbey as, in 1539, it was closed under the orders of King Henry VIII in what became known as the Dissolution of the Monasteries.
+It was royal intervention that finally ended the life of Fountains Abbey, when in 1539 it was closed under the orders of King Henry VIII.
+Alongside hundreds of other monastic houses in England, Fountains was ruined in what became known as the Dissolution of the Monasteries.

-Today, Fountains Abbey is the largest set of monastic ruins in England and has attained UNESCO World Heritage status.
-Visitors can explore these extremely well-preserved remains, including the cloisters and the cellarium.
-Interestingly, the cellarium of Fountains Abbey is home to several species of bats, but these only come out after dusk.
+Today, Fountains Abbey is owned by the National Trust and is the largest set of monastic ruins in England, attaining UNESCO World Heritage status in 1986.
+Visitors can explore these extremely well-preserved remains, including the cloisters and the cellarium – interestingly, the cellarium of Fountains Abbey is home to several species of bats, but these only come out after dusk.

 The abbey’s vast scale gives an idea just how important the monastic community was in medieval England, with its ornate stonework and towering archways a delight to explore.
 In the surrounding grounds may also be found sprawling Georgian water gardens, an Elizabethan hall, and a medieval deer park, for a full day of activities spanning 900 years of history!

 Fountains Abbey is located in Ripon, Yorkshire off the B6265 to Pateley Bridge.
 It can be accessed via the A1, following which the brown tourist signs lead to the site, where there is free parking.
 The 36 bus service offers daily connections from Leeds and Harrogate to Ripon, from which the 139 bus service alights at the site’s Visitor Centre, however this route is long and a taxi may instead be advisable.

 Discover the ruined churches, monasteries, abbeys and cathedrals that were devastated by one of the most turbulent moments in Britain's religious history, the dissolution of the monasteries (1536-1541).

 Discover stories of North Yorkshire's past at these stunning historic sites.